PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 1. Replace the call to `NetworkInterface::get_default_instance()` with a call to the driver.

 More information on the networking API, and a list of drivers are available in the [IP Networking section](https://os.mbed.com/docs/latest/reference/ip-networking.html) of the Mbed OS documentation.

-## Adding libraries with Mbed CLI

-For the device and Device Management to talk, you need the [Device Management Client library](https://cloud.mbed.com/docs/latest/mbed-cloud-client/index.html).
-This is a cross-platform library that runs on Mbed OS and Linux and that you can port to other RTOSes to expose variables and resources to the cloud.

-These libraries are already in the project (see the `.lib` files in the project directory).

 ## Writing code